Lares, Puerto Rico: Flag

 The origins of the flag of Lares can be traced back to the failed Grito de Lares (Cry of Lares) revolt of 1868 against Spanish rule.
 The flag is modeled after the flag of the First Dominican Republic and the flag of Cuba, reflecting the revolutionaries idea to unite the Spanish-speaking Greater Antilles of Puerto Rico, Cuba, and the Dominican Republic in Hispaniola into an Antillean Confederation.
 The flag was first knitted by Mariana Bracetti at the behest of Ramón Emeterio Betances, leader of the Revolutionary Committee of Puerto Rico.

 Th flag consists of a white cross in the center that extends to its four sides, with four equal rectangles, two located on top and two below the arms of the cross.
 The superior (top) ones are blue and the inferior (bottom) ones red.
-A five-point white star is located in the center of the upper left rectangle.
+A five-pointed white star is located in the center of the upper left rectangle.